Can you earn enough money as a travel writer? This is the biggest question aspiring writers want answered.

 My sales and marketing skills evolved rapidly.
 Right from the start I was able to attain a high level of success.
 It was worth the long hours of work.
 After a couple years I started to earn enough money to quit my part-time jobs.

-In less than ten years, I managed to sell more than 1,000 articles to 200+ regional, national, and international magazines, specialty magazines, custom publications, newspapers, trade journals, in-flights, on-boards, and online travel magazines and blogs.
+In less than nine years, I managed to sell more than 1,000 articles to 200+ regional, national, and international magazines, specialty magazines, custom publications, newspapers, trade journals, in-flights, on-boards, and online travel magazines and blogs.
 I’m considered to be one of the most prolific freelance writers in the U.S.

 Today, I have confidence that I’ll sell 90% of the stories I pitch to magazines.
-I may not always place my travel stories exactly where I expect.
+I may not always place my travel stories exactly where I hope.
 But I usually sell them to print magazines somewhere around the world and get paid.

 And, I know plenty of other travel writers that are consistently selling their stories and making money.
 So, it can be done!
 You can make money as a travel journalist.

-Scratch every professional travel writer and they’ll tell you that they work hard at it.
+Scratch every professional travel writer and they’ll tell you they work hard at it.
 It requires a combination of talents, skills and abilities to consistently sell your travel stories to paying magazines.

 It takes plenty of practice and patience to learn to break through the early travel writing barriers.
 It takes time to get established, build your bylines, and start bringing in a regular cash flow to earn enough money.